comp110-lytle/comp110/site/exercises/battleship.md

 All that's left now is to hand-in your work on Gradescope for grading!

-Login to Gradescope and select the assignment named "EX03 - Structured Battleship".
+Login to Gradescope and select the assignment named "EX03 - Functional Battleship".
 You'll see an area to upload a zip file.
 To produce a zip file for autograding, return back to Visual Studio Code.

 If you _do not_ see a Terminal at the bottom of your screen, open the Command Palette and search for "View: Toggle Integrated Terminal".

 Type the following command (all on a single line):

-`python -m tools.submission exercises/ex03_battleship.py`
+`python -m tools.submission exercises/ex03_functional_battleship.py`

 In the file explorer pane, look to find the zip file named "yy.mm.dd-hh.mm-exercises-ex01_chardle.py.zip".
 The "yy", "mm", "dd", and so on, are timestamps with the current year, month, day, hour, minute.
 If you right click on this file and select "Reveal in File Explorer" on Windows or "Reveal in Finder" on Mac, the zip file's location on your computer will open.
 Upload this file to Gradescope to submit your work for this exercise.